 I also took a bunch of practice exams, same few over and over again, to get used to the question formats and the time limit.

 Life comes by fast!
-I now teach Introduction to AWS for Non-Engineers series with LinkedIn Learning!
-It’s a GREAT introduction to what Cloud Computing and AWS are!
+I now teach Introduction to AWS for Non-Engineers series with LinkedIn Learning, which has been taken by over 370,000 learners since 2020!
+It’s a great introduction to what Cloud Computing and AWS are!

 - Introduction to AWS for Non-Engineers: Cloud Concepts